Senjai/multitenancy/README.md

 Since the hash is generated from the data (I think) and the data doesnt change, I just copied the generated hash and it passes.
 Not sure if this is the best way to go about it.

+Additionally, I had to replace the spaces in the id field for Rack::Utils with underscores, as it seems to convert them to +'s

+and I had to add a '/' to the end of root_url because page.current_url had a trailing forward slash.

+`page.current_url.should == root_url + "/"`

 ***

 ## Page 158